jrief/django-formset/docs/source/collections.rst

 .. rubric:: Help Text

-A form collection may optionally render a ``<div>…</div>``- or ``<p>…</p>``-element (depending on the best practices of the CSS framework) at its end, containg a help text string.
+A form collection may optionally render a ``<div>…</div>``- or ``<p>…</p>``-element (depending on the best practices of the CSS framework) at its end, containing a help text string.
 It shall be specified as attribute ``help_text = "…"`` inside classes inheriting from :class:`formset.collection.FormCollection`, or as a parameter when initializing the collection.